Gallatin County is named for Albert Gallatin, who was a financier and member of Congress from Pennsylvania.

 Contractor: Works Progress Administration with local trades

 Description: The building faces south and is a two story buff colored brick and concrete structure.
 The south front has three large recessed panels divided by white colored stone, with the entrance in the center panel.
 The roof is almost flat and sections on the east and west extend from the main building.
+The large courtroom is located in the center of the building on the first story.
+The building houses the County Circuit Court of the 2nd Judicial Circuit.
 The building was constructed under the Works Progress Administration.

 Photos taken 2007 and 2012